Selling a house with sitting tenants in the UK

 Most of these buyers are not using high-street estate agents.
 They operate directly, through specialist property investors' networks, or through cash buying services.

 South Yorkshire Property Buyers buys tenanted properties with sitting tenants in place.
 We cover properties across Sheffield, Rotherham, Doncaster, Barnsley and the surrounding area, and we can complete on a sale without requiring the tenant to leave first.
+For full detail on the process, see our service page: Sell house with tenants in situ.

 Common questions